-- Perform audit services in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, in order to express an opinion on the Board's financial statements for the year ending September 30, 2015 and to report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards; - Communicate directly with the Members of the Board and management regarding the results of our procedures; - Address with the Members of the Board and management any accounting and financial reporting issues; - Anticipate and respond to concerns of the Members of the Board and management; and - Other audit-related projects as they arise and upon request.
+- Perform audit services in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, in order to express an opinion on the Board's financial statements for the year ending September 30, 2016 and to report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards; and Uniform Guidance 2 CFR Part 200 in order to express an opinion on compliance with requirements applicable to each major federal program and on internal control over compliance with the types of compliance requirements described in Uniform Guidance 2 CFR Part 200 and the OMB Compliance Supplement; - Communicate directly with the Members of the Board and management regarding the results of our procedures; - Address with the Members of the Board and management any accounting and financial reporting issues; - Anticipate and respond to concerns of the Members of the Board and management; and - Other audit-related projects as they arise and upon request.

-We have audited the financial statements of the Board for the year ending September 30, 2015, and have issued our report thereon dated March 10, 2016.
+We have audited the financial statements of the Board for the year ended September 30, 2016, and have issued our report thereon dated June 12, 2017.
 Professional standards require that we provide you with the following information related to our audit: